bussyjd/debridge-mcp/README.md

 The DeBridge MCP server provides the following tools:

+1. `get_supported_chains`: Get a list of all supported chains with their details
-1. `search_token`: Search for tokens on a specific chain
+2. `search_token`: Search for tokens on a specific chain
-2. `get_bridge_quote`: Get a quote for bridging tokens between chains
+3. `get_bridge_quote`: Get a quote for bridging tokens between chains
-3. `create_bridge_order`: Create a bridge order for cross-chain token transfers
+4. `create_bridge_order`: Create a bridge order for cross-chain token transfers
-4. `execute_bridge_transaction`: Execute a bridge transaction
+5. `execute_bridge_transaction`: Execute a bridge transaction on any supported chain

 ## Setup